Brand, Campaigns & Content

-How internal influencers help humanise your brand
+How internal influencers help humanize your brand

 By now, influencers are a well-known part of marketing strategy.
 Most of us are very familiar with influencers on Instagram who market products like skincare, travel destinations or clothes.
 But it doesn’t stop there.
 Internal influencers can mean a great deal for your company.
-These internal influencers, or so-called ambassadors, are quite important for several reasons: to help humanise the brand and build a relationship with a brand’s audience through both social media and the physical world.
+These internal influencers, or so-called ambassadors, are quite important for several reasons: to help humanize the brand and build a relationship with a brand’s audience through both social media and the physical world.

 What is internal influencer marketing?

 Influencer marketing can be divided into two areas: external (the well-known Instagram influencers) and internal influencers (ambassadors).
 Although they are both influencers, they’re worlds apart.
 They both have a different approach and a different goal.
 External influencers want you to buy specific products as they get paid for by brands, whereas internal influencers are mostly neutral.
 They’re more likely to be seen as genuine lovers of a certain brand.
 Think of customers who buy many products from a company and want to spread the word.
-Or employees who are very happy with the organisation they work for and feel the need to share that.
+Or employees who are very happy with the organization they work for and feel the need to share that.

 The question remains: why would you need these ambassadors for your company?
 Let’s take the example of happy employees: it’s proven that when you love your job, you’re better at it.
 And as most of us spend around 40 hours per week in the office, CEOs value happy, hard-working employees.
-In the end, they are the ones telling others about the company, which can make valuable professionals interested in a future career with your organisation.
+In the end, they are the ones telling others about the company, which can make valuable professionals interested in a future career with your organization.
 Think of your happy employees as internal influencers that can help you improve your brand image.

 Change from the inside